 Creepy Cool Contact Lenses

 Novelty decorative contact lenses can be used to create a striking effect by themselves or as part of a costume.
-Make sure you only use decorative lenses that are prescribed by and purchased from an eye care professional.
+However, it’s important to remember that contact lenses are, first and foremost, medical devices.
+If you decide to make decorative contacts a part of your costume, make sure you only use lenses that are prescribed by and purchased from an eye care professional.

 It’s against the law to sell contact lenses in an unlicensed outlet, such as a costume shop or beauty supply store, and these lenses can be made of inferior materials, contain toxic dyes and have surfaces contaminated with dirt, bacteria, chemicals, and other potentially harmful residue.